tableau-mkt/semi_anonymous/README.md

 }
 ```

-To access it, it's recommended that you wait until the user object is available.
+To access user storage, it's recommended that you wait until the object is available.
 There can be a
-very small amount of time associated with jQuery + jStorage setup, and this keeps JS include order
+very small amount of time associated with jQuery + jStorage setup, additionally this keeps JS include
-irrelevant which is good for robustness.
+order irrelevant which is good for robustness.
 ```javascript
 (function ($) {
   $(document).ready(function() {